-- 3.1 As reported at the December Joint Meeting, the Local Government Pension Scheme requires all administering authorities to prepare, maintain and publish a Funding Strategy Statement ("FSS"). - 3.2 The FSS is the formal record of how a Fund intends to manage its funding responsibilities.
-It is the framework within which the actuary carries out the three yearly funding valuation to set employer contribution rates and, as such, needs to be approved before the valuation report can be signed off by the actuary. - 3.3 An FSS should contain details of a Fund's key funding objectives, including its approach to balancing the often conflicting aims of prudence and contribution rate affordability.
-It should also give employers' reassurance that their individual funding positions are being determined in a consistent way and, in general, provide transparency around the overall funding process.
+- 3.1 As reported at the September Joint Meeting, the Local Government Pension Scheme requires all administering authorities to prepare, maintain and publish a Funding Strategy Statement ("FSS"). - 3.2 The FSS is the formal record of how the Fund will fund its liabilities.
+It is the framework within which the Fund's actuary carries out triennial valuations to set employer contribution rates.
+The FSS requires to be agreed prior to the formal Valuation Report being signed off by the actuary. - 3.3 The FSS is required to explain how the Fund will seek to ensure that: - employers' liabilities are met; - a prudent long-term approach is taken to funding the liabilities;